Tax planning for digital nomads & online entrepreneurs

 Does this mean that I cannot entirely avoid taxes on royalties?

-Yes, as explained – if the royalty tax is 0% in the country receiving the royalties then the country sending them will have to tax them.
+The important element is that the royalty receiver country in their tax law tax royalties.
+If the royalty tax is 0% in the country receiving the royalties then the country sending them will have to tax them.

 But you can reduce the royalty tax to a minimum by using the country with the lowest royalty tax rate.